vatsal121/datingSitePHP/README.md

 	- 5) User has a premium account then user can see whether the other user has read the message or not.
 	- 6) While having a premium account they can also add other users to their own favourite list and can also see who added them.
 	- 7) User can send wink to other users directly.
+	- 8) "Send wink" button will send the wink to the chat directly.

 - Edit-Profile :
 	- 1) In this page, user can see and update their details.